 Fredericksburg is a dark skies community and visitors will enjoy views of the night skies from the porch.
-There’s also opportunity to watch wildlife.
-During my three night stay I saw deer, rabbits and various birds.
+There's also an opportunity to watch wildlife.
+During my three-night stay, I saw deer, rabbits, and various birds.

 Amenities at ololo fredericksburg tx